 Prof. Klaus W. Larres, Ph.D., is the RichardM.
 KrasnoDistinguishedProfessorofHistoryandInternationalAffairs at the University of North Carolina in Chapel Hill, NC.
-Larres has recently served as a Counselor and Senior Policy Adviser at the German Embassy in Beijing, China.
+He is also the Director of the Krasno Global Affairs & Business Council/Krasno Global Events Series at UNC.
 Email: email@example.com

 In short, Larres’ major research interests are threefold: 1.
-Current economic and political relations US-China & EU/Germany-China; 2.
-Transatlantic relations, U.S., German and British foreign policy, and EU politics; 3.
-The Global Cold War & 20th century international history.
+Current economic, security and political relations U.S.--China--EU/Germany; 2.
+Transatlantic relations, U.S., German, British & Russian foreign policy, and EU politics; 3.
+The Global Cold War & 20th century international history; politics of Winston Churchill.

 In 2016 he was a Fellow at the Institute for International and Security Affairs (SWP) in Berlin, Germany's leading think tank, where he dealt with Germany's security and China policy.
 In this context he also was an adviser and co-organized several briefings for the U.S. and Asia experts at the German Chancellery and the German Foreign Ministry in Berlin in preparation of Chancellor Merkel's 9th official visit to China.
 Larres was a Visiting Professor at Tongji University in Shanghai, China, in early 2017.

 At the University of North Carolina at Chapel Hill (UNC-CH) Larres directs the Krasno Global Affairs and Business Council and has been in charge of the Krasno Events Series since 2012 (https://www.krasnoevents.com).
-The Krasno Events Series consists of a lecture series with eminent scholars entitled “The U.S. in World Affairs,” an “Ambassadors & Distinguished Statespersons Forum” that has attracted many leading diplomats to UNC, and a new forum “U.S.-China-Europe” which analyzes the manifold implications of the rise of China.
+The Krasno Events Series consists of a lecture series with eminent scholars entitled “The U.S. in World Affairs,” an “Ambassadors & Distinguished Statespersons Forum” that has attracted many leading diplomats to UNC, and a forum “U.S.-China-Europe” which analyzes the manifold implications of the rise of and western competition with China.
 The talks in these series are all video-taped and published on this ‘You Tube’ channel: www.youtube.com/KrasnoUNC